githubcyclist/fitness-tracker/README.md

 # fitness-tracker

 PROTIP!
 Does the browser you're using have Reading Mode?
-Use that!
+Use that to read this!

 ---DESCRIPTION---